icaroharry/AEDS/README.md

 ```

 >> ####2.2.14.getField():
->> This methods gets a field of the widget.Example:
+>> This methods gets a field of the widget.
+Implementation:
 >>
 >